divya7shahi/A-to-Z-Resources-for-Students/CONTRIBUTING.md

 1. Checkout [README.md](README.md) for list of resources.

 2. Add resources which you think should be useful for others.
-It can be anything like coding resources, hackathons, events, scholarships or Internship.
+It can be anything like coding resources, hackathons, events, scholarships or Internships.

 3. Please don't remove any resources or content from README.md